miracle2k/k8s-snapshots/README.md

 The expiry logic of [tarsnapper](https://github.com/miracle2k/tarsnapper) is used.

-The generations are defined by a list of deltas. ``60s`` means a minute, ``12h`` is half a day, ``7d`` is a week.
+The generations are defined by a list of deltas formatted as [ISO 8601 durations](https://en.wikipedia.org/wiki/ISO_8601#Durations) (this differs from tarsnapper). ``PT60S`` means a minute, ``PT12H`` is half a day, ``PT7D`` is a week.
 The number of backups in each generation is implied by it's and the parent generation's delta.

-For example, given the deltas ``1h 1d 7d``, the first generation will consist of 24 backups each one hour older than the previous (or the closest approximation possible given the available backups), the second generation of 7 backups each one day older than the previous,
+For example, given the deltas ``PT1H P1D P7D``, the first generation will consist of 24 backups each one hour older than the previous (or the closest approximation possible given the available backups), the second generation of 7 backups each one day older than the previous,